j-a-m-l/whois.erl/README.md

 Notes
 -----

-This project is standing by while I developed others.
+This project is standing by while I am developing others.
 Anyway, if you want to contribute, I will help you ;).

 Requirements